 On line, eye doctor: Colored contact lenses are a standard product of the contact lens industry.
 They can be purchased after proper fitting from your ophthalmologist.
 They are made to standard tolerances and worn properly can be safe.
 Some are available from contact lens suppliers on line with a proper prescription.
 Do not buy them from on line advertisers without this protection. ...Read more

 - How often should i wear my glasses?

-- How often can i give my baby a suppository?
+- How often should i exercise?

-- How often should i lube my bike chain?
+- How often should my kid exercise?